MikeFHS/automated-rating-curve/README.md

 The owners of FHS also believe that those with the ability to help others have a responsibility to do so.
 This belief is rooted in our faith and supported by the following scriptures:

-• Hebrews 13:16 – “But to do good and to communicate forget not: for with such sacrifices God is well pleased.”
+**Hebrews 13:16** - But to do good and to communicate forget not: for with such sacrifices God is well pleased.

-• 1 Timothy 6:18 – “That they do good, that they be rich in good works, ready to distribute, willing to communicate.”
+**1 Timothy 6:18** - That they do good, that they be rich in good works, ready to distribute, willing to communicate.

-• James 4:17 – “Therefore to him that knoweth to do good, and doeth it not, to him it is sin.”
+**James 4:17** - Therefore to him that knoweth to do good, and doeth it not, to him it is sin.

-• Galatians 6:10 – “As we have therefore opportunity, let us do good unto all men, especially unto them who are of the household of faith.”
+**Galatians 6:10** - As we have therefore opportunity, let us do good unto all men, especially unto them who are of the household of faith.

 ## License